-The connecting of unrelated ideas stems from external stimuli.
-By having two or more individuals with different thought processes they can merge their approaches.
+The connecting of unrelated ideas stems from external stimuli is having two or more individuals with different thought processes that can merge their approaches.
 By enabling cross-functional or multiple domain exposures this breaks the normal cycle and gives freedom to the mind to process new possibilities.
 This also breaks down the silos of normalized and linear thinking that drain an organization of new insights.

 A natural tendency of an individual is to develop a specialty.
 Like its name, a specialty makes a person special and needed.
 This gives purpose and confidence to a person.
 In many cases, this can also go too far where the individual gets defensive of their specialty and fights to protect their status as the specialist.
-This can be a close association with some Union organizations where roles are specifically defined those role boundaries are not crossed without repercussion.
-One of that major failings of these types of cultures is that it does not tap the insights of the entire workforce, unrelated ideas struggle to be connected, and future opportunities are missed.
+This can be a close association with some Union organizations where roles are specifically defined.
+Hence, role boundaries are not crossed without repercussions.
+The major failings of these cultures are that it does not tap the insights of the entire workforce, unrelated ideas struggle to be connected, and future opportunities are missed.

 In 1999 Steve Jobs, Pixar’s CEO, brought in Bohlin Cywinski Jackson to design a new campus that would promote encounters and unplanned collaborations.
-The original campus was very isolated having computer scientists, animators, and the business units all in different buildings where they rarely interacted with each other (Pixar Headquarters and the Legacy of Steve Jobs, 2019).
-Job’s belief was that if a building doesn’t encourage collaboration, you’ll lose a lot of innovation and the magic that is sparked by serendipity (Isaacson, 2011).
+The original campus was very isolated having computer scientists, animators, and the business units all in different buildings where they rarely interacted with each other.
+Job’s belief was that if a building doesn’t encourage collaboration, you’ll lose a lot of innovation and the magic that is sparked by serendipity.
 This inspired his goal to create interaction points in the office that people would gravitate to and lead to connect others and inspire new ideas.
 This started the age of common rooms, games in the office, and even central bathrooms to force people out of their safe office spots.
-Job’s later paired with his long-time collaborator Jony Ivy to design the new Apple Park in the same manner that Pixar was designed (Passariello, 2017).
+Job’s later paired with his long-time collaborator Jony Ivy to design the new Apple Park in the same manner that Pixar was designed.

 This approach to blending departments and office design moves an organization from parochial thought to a growth mindset.
-The brain naturally creates work silos, “my work is what I get paid for.”
-These routines build cognitive blocks and over an extended amount of time, it makes it harder to get individuals and teams to see outside of their mental models.
+The brain creates work silos, “my work is what I get paid for.”
+A routine creates a cognitive wall over extended amounts of time.
+This increases the difficulty in getting individuals and teams to see outside of their mental models.
 The importance is putting an emphasis on curiosity, trying to understand the entire organizational systems to create a breadth of understanding which will keep minds out of stagnation.

 I.M.
 Pei was born in Canton, China in 1917 to a moderately wealthy family which enabled him to come to the United States in 1935 to study at the University of Pennsylvania.
-Quickly he transferred to Massachusetts Institute of Technology (MIT) following disagreements with the Penn faculty on the use of traditional architecture (The Pritzker Architecture Prize, 2019).
-Due to World War II, he stayed in America and attended the Harvard Graduate School of Design which later was a blessing in disguise (Stott, 2019).
+Quickly he transferred to Massachusetts Institute of Technology (MIT) following disagreements with the Penn faculty on the use of traditional architecture.
+Due to World War II, he stayed in America and attended the Harvard Graduate School of Design which later was a blessing in disguise.

-After Harvard, Pei caught an early break for an architect and was hired by William Zeckendorf a major real estate developer.
+After Harvard, Pei caught an early break for an architect because he was hired by William Zeckendorf a major real estate developer.
 While classmates of his were lucky to design a few houses, Pei started early in his career designing high rise buildings building throughout New York and quickly built a strong reputation in his field.
-These early successes led to his winning bid to design the Kennedy Center in Boston, the Rock and Roll Hall of Fame in Clevland, and his final piece being the Museum of Islamic Art in Doha.
-Pei’s crowning achievement was his commission to update the Louvre in 1989 (Cronin, 2019).
+Because of these early successes that led to his winning bid to design the Kennedy Center in Boston, the Rock and Roll Hall of Fame in Cleveland, and his final piece being the Museum of Islamic Art in Doha.
+Above all, Pei’s crowning achievement was his commission to update the Louvre in 1989.